-Originally from Australia, Cripps Pink apples are often sold under the trademarked name Pink Lady.
-Read on to get all you need to know about this crisp, sweet apple.
+Originally from Australia, Cripps Pink apples are known for being crisp and sweet.
+Get all you need to know about Pink Lady apples

 Unlike other varieties of apples, Cripps Pink are elongated with vivid green skin that’s covered in a pinkish blush.
 However, this pink blush can turn red if the apple is exposed to more sunlight.

 In the U.S., Cripps Pink apples are often sold under the trade name of Pink Lady Apples.

 However, in order to be labeled “Pink Lady,” the apple must meet strict growing conditions, have the proper coloring, and have the right amount of sugar and acid content.

 One apple also contains nearly 25% of your daily vitamin C needs, as well as some vitamin A, iron, and calcium.